bahtibek-an/Frontend-My-Dropbox/README.md

 This is what it's all about!

 ### First, what is dropbox? :)
-Amazon has a free tier.
-You should be able to host it for 0$. :)

 Dropbox is a file hosting service operated by the American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software.

 => File synchronization, that sounds cool!